QuickBooks Blog

 Amazon will handle the collection and payment of sales tax for these states, but it’s important to double-check that their system is set up correctly in regard to your store.
 If you sell items that may not be taxed in some areas, Amazon may still charge sales tax if you don’t set up product information correctly.

 Every state that has sales tax has different rules regarding tax licenses or permits.
-If you have an economic nexus in a state, you need to make sure you’ve applied for all of the required licenses or permits before you start selling.
+If you have an economic nexus in a state, you need to make sure you’ve applied for all of the required documentation before you start selling.

 Product taxability